What Is an Apprenticeship and How Does It Work? A Beginner’s Guide

 How much do you get paid as an apprentice?

+The national minimum wage for an apprentice is £7.55.
 An apprenticeship combines learning with earning.
 An apprentice’s salary is affected by different factors:

 • The apprenticeship level and sector

-• The apprentice’s age, experience, and qualifications
+• The apprentice’s age, experience, and qualifications.

 This is the minimum apprentices can be paid, however, employers can choose to pay more than the national minimum wage.
 This wage guide excludes any deductibles such as tax or national insurance which apprentices may need to pay.